2) Other extreme axiological positions

 So that if a man should have a feeling and deeper insight with respect to the things which are produced in the universe, there is hardly one of those which follow by way of consequence which will not seem to him to be in a manner disposed so as to give pleasure

-As we can see, this stoic idea of an absolute value of the world, including its parts which are misidentified as imperfect, comes close to the fundamental idea of eclecticism: everything has a value.
+The Stoic idea of the absolute value of the world, including parts that only seem imperfect, aligns closely with the core notion of eclecticism: everything has value.

 2.

-The world, namely the whole, has an absolute value, for it is not a chaos, but a cosmos, viz. a principle of order, harmony and rationality.
-Everything happens according to the laws of necessity, not by chance: Whatever may happen to thee, it was prepared for thee from all eternity; and the implication of causes was from eternity spinning the thread of thy being, and of that which is incident to it
+The world—the great Whole—has absolute value because it is cosmos, not chaos—a principle of order, harmony, and rationality.
+Events do not unfold randomly, but everything happens according to the laws of pure necessity: Whatever may happen to thee, it was prepared for thee from all eternity; and the implication of causes was from eternity spinning the thread of thy being, and of that which is incident to it

 3.

-Firstly, in a deterministic world, it is useless to wish something had happened differently than it did.
-If it is foreseen from all eternity that my child will die tomorrow, and that it is impossible for him to escape his destiny, then it is useless to resist, or to lament when it happens.
-Resistance only makes sense if I can change the course of events: the death of a loved one is painful, scandalous, only if it happens by chance, and may have occurred much later.
+First of all, in a world subject to strict determinism, it becomes pointless to wish for anything other than what has actually happened to us.
+If it was foreseen from all eternity that my child would die this day, and it was impossible for him to escape his fate, then it becomes pointless to resist, to lament when such an event occurs.
+Struggle only makes sense if I can change the course of events, and the death of a loved one is only painful and scandalous if it happened by chance, and could just as easily have happened much later.

-This hubris is not only an impossible dream: the rebel becomes, as a part which alienates the whole, like a tumor of the world: The soul of man does violence to itself, first of all, when it becomes an abscess and, as it were, a tumour on the universe, so far as it can.
+This excessive pride is condemnable not only because it represents an impossible wish but because, in doing so, the rebel becomes like a tumor in the world—a part that tries to detach itself from the Whole: The soul of man does violence to itself, first of all, when it becomes an abscess and, as it were, a tumour on the universe, so far as it can.
 For to be vexed at anything which happens is a separation of ourselves from nature, in some part of which the natures of all other things are contained

 4.